RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Without her phone she couldn't contact Sinéad, but with how convenient their timing was for popping back into her life they probably couldn't be trusted either.
 Sinéad had been the reason she had needed to change her name so many times, she would have been able to stick with her childhood name if she hadn't let Sinéad talk her into testifying and attracting so much attention.

 As daylight crept into the morning and the hidden alcove she was hiding in started to warm up, Debug felt exhaustion overwhelm her.
-Her eyes felt heavy, her arms felt heavy, and now that she'd been sitting in one place for long enough everything below her waist stopped feeling.
+Her eyes felt heavy, her arms felt heavy, and now that she'd been sitting in one place for long enough everything below her waist stopped feeling anything.

 She had done all she could for now.
-As she fell asleep, she felt a pang on worry for of Trouble would be safe now the wolves had abandoned their disguise.
+As she fell asleep, she felt a pang on worry for if Trouble would be safe now the wolves had abandoned their disguise.

 ***